-Baynard’s Castle.
+Baynard’s Castle (pictured above).
 Montfichet Tower.
 Savoy Palace.
 Even to most Londoners, the names of these buildings would mean little today.
 But they are the lost castles of London.

 Ask a citizen of this great city, how many castles there are within London, they’d more than likely point at the Tower of London and say – one.
 And that’s certainly true today.

 Because other castles that once existed in the British capital have either been demolished or burnt down.
 They’re certainly not there anymore.

 READ MORE: The Templars, Magna Carta and King John

 London castles now gone

 If you had been wandering round London a few years after the Norman Conquest in 1066 – let’s say in the Templar era between 1118 and 1307 – you’d have seen an impressive structure near to where the river Fleet flowed into the Thames.

 The Fleet, by the way, now runs through a sewer – channeled out of sight by the Victorians.
 Baynard’s Castle dominated this spot in London marking the westernmost point of the old Roman city.

 The castle was built by a Norman called Ralph Baynard but there appears to have been a structure there under the Viking king Canute – because it’s recorded that he had somebody executed in the castle in 1017.